pengbo121/ScaleBox/efficency_test.md

 ## Performance Results

-Our results demonstrate that the sandbox API achieves a **14.57% performance improvement** over the baseline and **36.31% performance improvement** over the `run_code` API.
+Our results demonstrate that the sandbox API achieves a **14.57% performance improvement** over the baseline and **36.31% performance improvement** over the original `run_code` API from SandboxFusion.
 Compared with `run_code` API which send each unit test seperately, our `common_evaluate_batch` API pack the whole test cases, and is more efficent.
 Our sandbox also scales linearly across multiple nodes.
 With two sandbox nodes, we achieved a **38.29% reduction** in evaluation time.

 ### 2048 Cases